TULiberalArts/Institute-for-Survey-Research/pages/current-projects.md

    [(215) 204-8355](tel:2152048355)
    Fax: (215) 204-4416
 ---
 The Institute for Survey Research (ISR) is currently directing and contributing to several projects across the country.
 Below is a list of current projects.
 For more information about these, and other projects, contact at [isr@temple.edu](mailto:isr@temple.edu) or [215-204-8355](tel:2152048355).
+- You can view a full pdf of our [Past Research Projects](https://liberalarts.temple.edu/sites/liberalarts/files/PAST%20PROJECTS.pdf)<br>
+- You can view a full pdf of our [Seleted Publications and Citations](https://liberalarts.temple.edu/sites/liberalarts/files/PUBLICATIONS_0.pdf)<br>

 ## The Role of Automated SMS Text Messaging in Public Opinion Research
 ![Textizen]({{site.baseurl}}/media/resized Textizen_logo_blue.png){:.img-right}